rackerlabs/support-how-to/content/how-to/cloud-files/using-cnames-with-cloud-files-containers/index.md

 your container's CDN URL and not your object's CDN URL.

-If you're using [Rackspace Cloud DNS](https://www.rackspace.com/cloud/dns), creating a CNAME record that uses the example values introduced at the beginning of this article, which are similar to the following image:
+If you're using [Rackspace Cloud DNS](https://www.rackspace.com/cloud/dns), you can create a CNAME record that uses the example values introduced at the beginning of this article, which is similar to the following image:

 {{<image src="cnameadd.png" alt="" title="">}}

-If you want to edit or delete your CNAME record, you can also do that by managing your DNS in your existing tool.
+If you want to edit or delete your CNAME record, you can do that by managing your DNS in your existing tool.

 **Notes:**